-This objective is about supporting Swale's more vulnerable residents, particularly those with a disability.
+This objective is about supporting Swale's more vulnerable residents, including those with either a physical or mental health disability, as well as those who are economically disadvantaged.

 A major area where Swale's equality and diversity profile is different is disability.
 There is no single measure of the number of people with a disability.
 The definitions of disability vary and often rely on an individual's perception of their own health; a condition that one person considers disabling is not necessarily considered in the same way by another with the same condition.